SunCatWarriors/scw-brainstorm/game-mechanics.md

 Goals
 -----

 Fast, crazy, and brutal like Samurai Gunn.
+Maybe a little of the multi-path strategery of Killer Queen.

 Important(?)
 Decisions
 ----------------------

 * Is health binary, or are there HP?
+* Unity or other?
+* LAN play?

 Controls
 --------

-Jump, Melee, Ranged Button, Ranged Stick
+Movement Stick, Jump, Melee, Ranged Button, Ranged Stick

 Dodge?
 Block?

 The ranged stick is used by pointing it in the direction of your target and letting go.
-When playing cuoch coöp, Show Targeting mode (a per-player setting) will draw a thin line along the projectile's path.
+When playing couch coöp, Show Targeting mode (a per-player setting) will draw a thin line along the projectile's path.
 In any situation, the character will animate to indicate aiming.

+The ranged button will send a projectile in the direction that the movement stick is held.
+If the stick is centered, it will fire the direction that the player is facing.

 Attacks and Damage
 ------------------

-* 3 hit points
-* statue form has only 1 HP
 * equipment can be damaged, but is repaired for free at the end of the [match or round].

 Fortune